C/2007 N3 (Lulin): Discovery

-Observations
+Observational history

-The comet became visible to the naked eye from dark-sky sites around February 7.
-It figured near the double star Zubenelgenubi on February 6, near Spica on February 15 and 16, near Gamma Virginis on February 19 and near the star cluster M44 on March 5 and 6.
-It also figured near the planetary nebula NGC 2392 on March 14, and near the double star Wasat around March 17.
-The comet was near conjunction with Saturn on February 23, and outward-first headed towards its aphelion, against the present position of background stars, in the direction of Regulus in the constellation of Leo, as noted on February 26 and 27, 2009.
+The comet became visible to the naked eye from dark-sky sites around 7 February.
+It figured near the double star Zubenelgenubi on 6 February, near Spica on 15–16 February, near Gamma Virginis on February 19 and near the star cluster M44 on March 5 and 6.
+It also figured near the planetary nebula NGC 2392 on 14 March, and near the double star Wasat around 17 March.
+The comet was near conjunction with Saturn on February 23, and outward-first headed towards its aphelion, against the present position of background stars, in the direction of Regulus in the constellation of Leo, as noted on 26–27 February 2009.
 It passed near Comet Cardinal on May 12, 2009.

 According to NASA, Comet Lulin's green color comes from a combination of gases that make up its local atmosphere, primarily diatomic carbon, which appears as a green glow when illuminated by sunlight in the vacuum of space.
 When SWIFT observed comet Lulin on 28 January 2009; the comet was shedding nearly 800 USgal of water each second.
 Comet Lulin was methanol-rich.